w3f/polkadot-wiki/docs/learn/learn-parachains.md

 of the collator node is to maintain a full node of the parachain, retain all necessary information about the parachain, and produce new block candidates to pass to the relay chain validators for verification and inclusion in the shared state.
 The incentivization of a collator node is an implementation detail of the parachain.
-They are not required to be staked on the Relay Chain or own the native token unless stipulated by the parachain implementation.
+They are not required to be staked on the relay chain or own the native token unless stipulated by the parachain implementation.

 ### State Transitions